 Note Rush is what many teachers are deeming the best note-naming app on the market.
 Why?

 It’s the first app (and at the time of this post, the only one) that will actually listen to you playing the note on the piano and tell you if you’re playing the correct one!

 You can either use their five excellent pre-set levels or create your own levels.

 When you create your own level, you can decide how many repetitions they have to do.
 For example, if you’re having them practice the 10 notes between Bass F to Treble G you can set to have it repeat all the notes 3 times.

 While this is great for practice, in order to use it for the O.M.C. you want to make sure that you have it set to 1x.

 Luckily, the five preset levels only do one repetition!

 After students complete the level, it will show them how many stars they received out of three and how long it took them.
-Students can then take a screenshot when they are done and send it to you.
+Students can then take a screenshot and send it to you when they are done.

 Note Rush Meets Tonara